Print This Bible Study

 Esau changed his mind following the forfeiture.
 After realizing the value of that which he had forfeited, Esau sought to get his father to change his mind and bless him also.
 But it was too late.
 The birthright had been forfeited, it was beyond Esau’s grasp forever, and all Esau could do at this point was express grief over that which he had allowed to occur.
 Scripture reads, “And Esau lifted up his voice and wept” (Genesis 27:34-38).

-(Note two things: (1) The warnings in Hebrews become self-explanatory, self-interpretive, if they are understood in the light of the types [an interpretive method that is true, in reality, throughout the whole of Scripture, i.e., types and antitypes understood in the light of one another]; and (2) very few Christians today could fall away in the antitype of Hebrews 6:4-6, for to fall away after this fashion requires an understanding of the Word of the Kingdom, something that very few Christians presently possess [reference chapters 5-8 of this book].)
+1) The warnings in Hebrews become self-explanatory, self-interpretive, if they are understood in the light of the types [an interpretive method that, in reality, is true throughout the whole of Scripture, i.e., types and antitypes understood in the light of one another].

 1. Turned About